Unboxed-Software/solana-course/content/movie-review-pt2.md

 ### 4. Implement Struct Functionality

-Lastly, lets implement some additional functionality for our `MovieAccountState` struct using the `impl` keyword.
+Lastly, let's implement some additional functionality for our `MovieAccountState` struct using the `impl` keyword.

 1. `Sealed` is Solana's version of Rust's `Sized` trait.
 This simply specifies that `MovieAccountState` has a known size.
 2. `IsInitialized` checks the `is_initialized` field of our `MovieAccountState` struct.